poweron-pixel/source-pajak-balikpapan-online/_posts/2021-01-10-on-running.md

 I just finished a long run.
 No, I didn't track and field, so my "long run" is probably not impressive to you—I don't care.
 Friend me on Nike Running Club if you're curious about the distance.

 Today's run was qualitatively different run nonetheless.
 Not a routine afternoon jog, but a run that really challenges my limits, where finishing comes as a sort of pleasant surprise.
-In preparation, I marked the afternoon a few days in advance and skipped today's morning workout to preserve some energy.
+I marked out today afternoon a few days in advance and skipped today's morning workout to preserve some energy.
 Here are the thoughts running through my head:

 1. I'm not tired.
 It's probably the endorphins.
 Slowing a sudden stop leaves a massive excess of pain blockers that overcompensate for the residual pain.
 Today, after I finished, I felt so invigorated that I sprinted the rest of the way home.
-Only after about 5 to 10 minutes did the heat and fatigue start to kick in.
+Only after 5 to 10 minutes of rest did the heat and fatigue start to kick in.
+Cool biological mechanism!

 2. I am a funnel.
 Water enters my mouth without limit.
 Peter the funnel also processes protein bars.